MobiGary/MobiriseM4blocks/README.md

 - Select the "Extensions" option from the left hand main menu
 - Select "import"
 - Browse to the downloaded MobiGaryExtension .mrext file and select "IMPORT ANYWAY" at the unknown source warning
-- Click the ""X (top right) ehan the "About" informatin screen is shown
+- Click the ""X (top right) whan the "About" informatin screen is displayed
 - Once the extension is installed it will show in the catalogue of installed extensions.
 If you hover over the installed extension it will show version information.
 - To use blocks within the extension locate the "mobigary" category on the Block-Add screen.
 Currently this extension contains two blocks.
 Drag the required block onto a project to use.
 Note: This extension is for Mobirise bootstrap 4 projects (AMP not supported).